The most common signs that your child may have worms include:

 There are different ways to spot them, depending on what time of day it is:

-The best way to check for worms in the morning is to use the ‘sticky tape test’.
+The best way to check for worms in the morning is to use the ‘sticky tape test’, but you will need access to a microscope.
+Your doctor may ask you to do a sticky tape test.
 This involves gently pressing a piece of sticky tape around the child’s anal area.
-The eggs that have been laid during the night should stick to the tape and can be seen clearly as tiny white specks.
 This should be done before bathing or using the toilet.
+Your doctor or nurse will look at the tape under a microscope for any eggs.
+If there were eggs laid during the night, they should be visible on the tape under a microscope.

 You can check for worms at any time of day if your child has a bowel motion.
 Worms can often be seen on the surface of bowel motions as tiny, white threads.